deep-finder/tirfm-deepfinder/README.md

 ```

 The frame extensions can be .tif, .tiff, .TIF or .TIFF.

+There is no constraint on the file names, but they must contain the frame number (the last number in the file name must be the frame number), and be in the tiff format (it could work with other format like .png since images are read with the `skimage.io.imread()` function of the scikit-image library).
+For example `frame_1.tiff` could also be named `IMAGE32_1.TIF`.
+Similarly, there is no constraint on the movie names.
+In addition, although there is no strict constraint on the file names, be aware that it is much simpler to work with simple file names with no space or special characters.

 The movie folders (containing the frames in tiff format) can be converted into a single `.h5` file with the `edf_convert_tiff_to_h5` command.
 Most ExoDeepFinder commands take h5 files as input, so the first step is to convert the data to h5 format with the following command: